Picking the Inn

 Rain Through the Night

 Obviously the porch is worth noting... since I used half the blog writing about it.
 I adore porches!
+Even though I fussed over the complicated placement of chairs, we found a way to use that porch.
+It became a memorable gathering space, after all.

 I also loved our uniquely shaped, comfy room.
 (You can see our small, square window on the far right) and I loved the people we met from Gretchen to Piano Man.
 I'll put the Norwich Inn on the "Worth Revisiting" list.